HeroNational/OverScript-Studio/assets/cgu_en.md

 In case of violation of these Terms, access to the application may be suspended or terminated without notice.

 ## 11. Contact
-For any questions, contact: support@overlimits.digital
+For any questions, contact: danieluokof@gmail.com